shlomoswidler/ai-mad-libs/README.md

 # Example
 ```
 $ cat source.txt
-O say can you see, by the dawn's early light, what so proudly we hailed at the twilight's last gleaming?
+Oh say can you see, by the dawn's early light, what so proudly we hailed at the twilight's last gleaming?

 $ # create the dictionary from the recipe
 $ # grammify.sh pancakeRecipe.txt | awk -f dictionarize.awk - > dict.txt